ARCHER2-HPC/archer2-website/community/events/celebration-of-science-2025/info.md

 <a name="34"></a>
 ### 34 Turbomachinery applications of the Spectral-h/p element solver Nektar++
-Guglielmo Vivarelli, Imperial College London Aeronautics
+Junjie Ye, Imperial College London Aeronautics

 Nowadays high-order methods have reached a degree of maturity providing the industrial community with more accurate